Updated: Aug 28, 2021

-Okay I been working on a bunch of new recipes all veggie based, but the other night I was in the mood for my go to dish I order at our favorite Chinese takeout place, Singapore Noodles.
+Okay, I've been working on a bunch of new recipes all veggie-based, but the other night I was in the mood for the go-to dish I order at our favorite Chinese takeout place, Singapore Noodles.
 Then I thought I bet I can recreate this dish at home.
 Then I remember that I visited this veggie food blog that had a recipe for, so instead of recreating myself I would just use Melissa’s at Cilantro & Citronella- Enjoy.

 200 grams (7 oz.) rice vermicelli noodles

 1/4 cup soy sauce

 2 tablespoons oil

 2 green onions, chopped, white, and greens separated

 Half a large red pepper, sliced

 2 - 4 tablespoons curry powder (see notes about curry powder just above)

 125 grams (4.5 oz.) baby corn sliced in half from top to bottom